j-berg-au/BOUNDLESS/content/Character Creation/Mages/Spells.md

 -----
 ##### Stonewall
-*3 Mana, Minor Action, Range 6, Line 4, Stone*
+*3 Mana, Minor Action, Stone*
-The Line created by this **Spell** lasts until dispelled as a Free Action by the caster.
-The Line is a solid object, provides **hard cover**, and blocks line of sight.
+You create a size 4 Line within Range 6, from which earth erupts into a stone wall.
+The wall lasts until dispelled as a Free Action by the caster.
+The wall is a solid object, provides **hard cover**, and blocks line of sight.

 Each space the wall occupies is considered its own segment of the wall.
 Each segment has 10HP and can be destroyed individually.